LayerXcom/safety-oracle/README.md

 ### Simple Inspector

-Simple Inspector is a generalization of Clique oracle.
+Simple Inspector is a generalization of Clique Oracle.

 #### Algorithm